 Want to improve the harmony of your home and increase the prosperity in your life at the same time?
-Try applying some feng shui basics to your kitchen!
+Try applying this easy feng shui tips for your kitchen!

 Feng Shui Basics for Your Home

 In an earlier post, we discussed the basics of feng shui for your entrance area and front door.
 Let’s briefly summarize that information here before we turn to specific tips for your kitchen:

 - Feng shui is a Chinese system or philosophy of design centered around creating balance and harmony between five basic elements: water, fire, wood, metal and earth.

 - Practitioners place furnishings, art, and other items in a specific room or area of a home using a compass or bagua, based on those five elements.

 - The feng shui elements can be seen in both constructive and destructive modes.
 Water puts out fire (destructive) but helps wood grow (constructive).